EmperorBale/HoudiniProxy/README.md

 - `npm start world` to start the world proxies
 - Use [Play page](https://play.newcp.net/en/#/login) (example)

-# Testing

-If you want to mess around with a CPPS using this proxy, I recommend to use Windows Sandbox to test outcome on a different perspective when using 2 clients.

 # Copyright

 We all don't own Club Penguin, neither do I.